Who is this article for?

 Verify that the website protocol, host and port settings are configured correctly for all Code42 servers in your environment, including all storage servers.

 In a standard configuration, the website port is TCP 4285 (HTTPS).
 Alternatively, you can configure your authority server to use port TCP 4280 (HTTP) and not require SSL, but for security reasons, Code42 does not recommend this configuration.

 If the authority server is configured to use a private IP or a local hostname and a web restore is initiated from an endpoint with an external address, the restore will fail due to the client's inability to connect to the authority server.
 The same requirement applies to any storage servers in the destination used by the endpoint.
 In a multi-server scenario, the authority server and the storage servers require unique connections from the browser that is initiating the web restore.

 When attempting to restore an archive located on a storage server, test the connection from your location by pointing your browser directly at the storage server.

-Several ports must be configured correctly for Code42 for Enterprise web restore to operate.
+Several ports must be configured correctly for web restore to operate.

 Often, software firewalls on the client-side are the root cause of connection failures.
-For example, a push restore to a Code42 app device requires in-bound access on port 4282.
+For example, a push restore to a Code42 app device requires in-bound access on port 4287.
 A standard Windows workstation with Windows Firewall enabled does not permit this operation and push restore fails.
-A telnet or browser connection test will confirm this.
+A command line or browser connection test will confirm this.

-You can use the command line utility telnet to confirm that each entity (authority server, storage server, client browser) can connect to each other as required.
+You can use the command line to confirm that each entity (authority server, storage server, client browser) can connect to each other as required.

 Test the connection from the client system by pointing a web browser directly at the server's website, host and port address.
 A successful browser connection displays a sign-in screen.